 Reducing your company’s carbon footprint could mean significant impacts on the environment and in a good way.
 Reducing global greenhouse gas emissions by investing in renewable energy and energy efficiency improvements is one of the best ways to achieve environmental sustainability.

 It can also be measured so that businesses will know if they are doing their part in limiting their impacts on climate change.
 Through vehicle use, electricity and power, burning fossil fuels, and using heat, more carbon emissions are being released into the air, contributing to a slow but present environmental change.

 One of the most significant ways businesses can start working towards a more sustainable future is by limiting carbon emissions.Here are some ways you can reduce your company’s carbon footprint:

 - Switch from coal energy to natural gasses

 - Limit electricity usage when you can

 - Use renewable energy sources and appliances

 This is an important step and one that every company should consider taking.
-Since the main reason for climate change is due to harmful carbon emissions, it would be relevant to limit the release of more!
+Since the main reason for climate change is harmful carbon emissions, adopting renewable energy is a no-brainer for those looking for new ESG initiatives.